 "He had the biggest smile and the most amazing laugh."

 Alfie Butler was born on 10th May 2014 and he made our world complete.
-He was such a happy baby, gorgeous big blue eyes and lovely long eye lashes.
+He was such a happy baby with gorgeous big blue eyes and lovely long eye lashes.

-We had an amazing first Christmas together enjoying our two little happy boys and family time, but sadly a few weeks later Alfie starting being unwell and after an emergency hospital admission and MRI we were given the devastating news, Alfie had a brain tumour.
+We had an amazing first Christmas together enjoying our two little happy boys and family time, but sadly a few weeks later Alfie starting being unwell and after an emergency hospital admission followed by an MRI we were given the devastating news, Alfie had a life threatening brain tumour.

 The next 10 months for us as a family were incredibly hard and mostly spent in hospital.
-Numerous procedures which often resulted in long periods in Intensive Care and a gruelling schedule of chemotherapy lay ahead.
+He has endless procedures which often resulted in long periods of stay at hospital and a gruelling schedule of chemotherapy lay ahead.

 Once back in the UK, Alfie through the love of Mr Tumble started to learn Makaton and began to communicate with the world which was incredible to see.